 Stair-Step Cracks in Masonry Joints– A misplaced gutter or downspout is probably the cause of these types of wall cracks.
 Excessive moisture causes more pressure, resulting in cracking, bulging, and bowing.

-Hairline Cracks– Falling in the mortar and between concrete blocks are normal and rarely worth being concerned about.
+Hairline Cracks– Appearing in the mortar and between concrete blocks are normal and rarely worth being concerned about.